-DAY 2 - Up the Phoebe River toward Hazel Lake.
+Up the Phoebe River toward Hazel Lake.
 Even though you are headed upstream, there is little or no current to impede your progress.
 The portages circumvent the fast water and are generally flat and dry.
 From Hazel you have only one portage into Knight Lake.
-Paddle the channel into Phoebe or take the "hideaway" campsite on the north end of Knight.
-Phoebe is a classic wilderness lake with rolling hills covered with dense forest marching unbroken to the water's edge.
-Top-notch walleye fishing is found here.
+Paddle the channel into Phoebe or take the “hideaway” campsite on the north end of Knight.
+Phoebe is a classic Wilderness lake with rolling hills covered with dense forest marching unbroken to the water’s edge.
+Top-notch walleye and bass fishing is found here.

-DAY 3 - Linger on Phoebe or push on to Grace Lake.
+Linger on Phoebe or push on to Grace Lake.
 On the four short portages between Phoebe and Grace, be sure to walk in and admire the babbling stream with its fresh white waterfalls.
-Some places look like a mad Japanese gardener has been at work.
 Take the longer, 274-rod portage between Grace and Beth, rather than the two shorter portages through Ella.
 This is the easier route.
 However, if you want solitude, make your camp on Ella.
 The rough portages, (one rocky, the other swampy) keep this lake little used.
 Beth Lake teems with small mouth bass.
-Beth was the summer home of an Ojibwa Native American family until the middle '50s.
+Beth was the summer home of an Ojibwe Native American family until the mid 1950s.
 All four campsites are good.

-DAY 4 - Enjoy a long, relaxed breakfast as you soak up the sounds and sights of nature.
+Enjoy a long, relaxed breakfast as you soak up the sounds and sights of nature.
 Pack up and head for the 140-rod portage to Alton Lake.
-Alton is best known as a small mouth bass lake, but also contains trophy sized walleyes, northerns and lake trout.
-If the day is hot, Alton's crystal clear, spring fed water and two sand beach campsites might beckon.
+Alton is best known as a small mouth bass lake, but also contains trophy sized walleyes and northerns.
+If the day is hot, Alton’s crystal clear, spring fed water and two sand beach campsites might beckon.
 Otherwise, zip over the last 30-rod portage with your empty food pack, paddle down the south end of Sawbill Lake and enjoy the traditional cold beverage and hot shower!